I swapped my tumble dryer for this heated clothes airer in my tiny flat

 I swapped my tumble dryer for this affordable heated clothes airer in my tiny flat – here’s why

-For anyone living in a small house or flat, drying laundry during the winter is a weigh up between using an energy-guzzling tumble dryer and a standard clothes horse that can leave damp garments lingering for days.
+For anyone living in a small house or flat, drying laundry during the winter tends to involve deciding between using an energy-guzzling tumble dryer and a standard clothes horse that can leave damp garments lingering for days.
 But the best heated clothes airers offer a happy compromise.

-While tumble dryers can dramatically speed things up, the appliances are expensive to buy and costly to run – on the other hand, budget-friendly clothes horses aren’t time-efficient.
-Heated clothes airers, like my favourite Dunelm model, are clever and energy-efficient – a true game changer for laundry day.
+Tumble dryers may speed things up, but they’re expensive to buy and costly to run.
+At the other end of the scale, budget clothes horses are affordable but far from efficient.
+But heated clothes airers – such as my go-to model from Dunelm – offer a smart, energy-efficient alternative and can be a genuine game-changer on laundry day.

-Already affordable to buy (most models start from around £40), they’re also inexpensive to run.
-And since moving into a small flat, I’m completely converted.
-Before using a heated airer, my laundry was either a pitiful sight in the corner of the room for days or I was forced to rely on the tumble dryer while watching my energy bills climb (a choice between damp clothes or damp spirits, you could say).
+Not only are they relatively cheap to buy, with most models starting from around £40, they’re also inexpensive to run.
+Since moving into a small flat, I’ve been completely converted.
+Before discovering heated airers, my washing would either sit forlornly in the corner for days, or I’d cave and use the tumble dryer while watching my energy bills creep up – a choice between damp clothes or damp spirits.

-Now, my three-tiered heated airer can dry up to two loads of laundry in just a couple of hours, meaning there’s no constant airer-shaped eyesore in the flat.
-Hailing from Dunelm, the heated airer is one of the cheapest three-tier options on the market, too.
+Now, my three-tier heated airer dries up to two full loads in just a couple of hours, meaning there’s no permanent airer-shaped eyesore in the flat.
+The Dunelm model also happens to be one of the cheapest three-tier heated airers on the market, making it even more appealing.

 Dunelm three-tier heated airer